Waiting Child Adoption Advantages

 Step 2: View Password Protected Photo listing of Children

 Check your email to confirm your email address and get your password.
 Follow the instructions to sign in and you will be automatically directed to the Photolisting.
 This page will have pictures and information about children waiting for a forever family.
 Additional photos and medical reports are available.

 Step 3: Identify a Child

 Once a child or children who interest you are selected, contact our Waiting Child Coordinator for more information and to confirm that the child is still available.
 You do not need a home study to receive information on a child; however, to be officially matched with a child or children, a family will need an approved home study.

 Through a review of your home study and interviews, you and CAS staff will assess your ability to parent the child you have selected.

 If multiple families have requested a child or if there are special circumstances with the child or children’s adoption the CAS adoption committee will review the families who have expressed interest.
 Once the review is complete the committee makes recommendations for the family or will select the family who appears best suited to meet the needs of the child.
 This committee is dedicated to looking out for the best interest of the child and you.

 Step 6: Your Adoption Journey Begins

-Once approved to adopt a waiting child or children, you will be asked to submit a formal application with CAS ($300 application fee).
+Once approved to adopt a waiting child or children, you will be asked to submit a formal with CAS ($150 application fee).
 Once your application is received you will begin working with the appropriate program coordinator to complete the requirements for the adoption of your child or children!